OpenBikes/api.openbikes.co/README.md

 - `python3 collect-bikes.py` to get current biking data.
 - `python3 collect-weather.py` to get current weather data.
 - `python3 train-regressors.py` to train regressors.
-- `./scripts/import-dump.sh <city>` to fetch and load a dump from the production server for the given city.
+- `python3 scripts/import-dump.py <city>` to fetch and load a dump from the production server for the given city.
+- `python3 scripts/create-dataset.py <city>` to create a dataset containing positions, weather and biking data for the given city.